Mustang District: History

 Much of the history of Mustang is about legends rather than documented facts.
 However, it is believed that Mustang or the Kingdom of Lo was once a part of Ngari area of Tibet and a loose collection of feudal estates, their history is also tied to Tibetan religion and culture, geography, and politics.
 It was often closely linked to adjoining kingdoms of Western Tibet and, during other periods of history, politically linked to Lhasa, the capital of Central Tibet.
 Lo was incorporated into the Tibetan Empire by Songtsen Gampo, the most famous Tibetan king.

 From the 15th century to the 17th century, Mustang had control over the trade between the Himalayas and India because of its strategic location.
 In 1380, Lo became an independent kingdom under Ame Pal.
 The last royal family traced its lineage for 25 generations, all the way back to Ame Pal.
 Ame Pal oversaw the founding and building of much of the Lo and Mustang capital of Lo Manthang, a walled city surprisingly little changed in appearance from that time period.
 The only remnant of these kingdoms is the still-intact Kingdom of Lo, an area corresponding to the northern third of Mustang District.

-In 1769, the army of Prithvi Narayan Shah, the first King the Gorkha Kingdom and the Shah dynasty, unified what was a land of many small kingdoms to forge the kingdom of Nepal.
+In 1769, the army of Prithvi Narayan Shah, the first King the Kingdom of Nepal, unified what was a land of many small kingdoms to forge Nepal.
 Before that much of present-day Mustang was ruled by kings from Jumla, a region to the southwest, and independent kings and feudal lords.
 At the end of the 18th century, the kingdom was annexed by Nepal and became a dependency of the Kingdom of Nepal since 1795.
 Swedish explorer Sven Hedin's visited the pass at the head of the Kali Gandaki Gorge in 1904.
 British Tibetologist David Snellgrove visited and researched Mustang's Buddhist temples and monasteries in 1956, 1960–61 and 1978.